gilboonet/auto_flattener/README.md

 - 1 will be the scale of numbers (useful when the default is too small/big)

 The folds kind (valley or mountain) will be shown on different color, maroon for mountain and green for valley.

+From v5, it is possible to create a pattern with puzzle like notches.
+To do so, pdf.js must be replace by pdfP.js (run command node pdfP file.pdf...).
+Notches can be customized by editing file rendu.dat.

 It requires :
 - nodejs (https://nodejs.org/en/)